-Subsequent to the close of the fourth quarter, on May 12, 2015, an agreement for Sobeys to purchase certain assets and select liabilities of Co-op Atlantic's food and fuel business for \$24.5 million plus standard working capital adjustments and holdbacks was approved by Co-op Atlantic's member-owners.
-The agreement provides for the purchase of five full service grocery stores, five fuel stations (two co-located with grocery stores), other real estate assets, and other assets and select liabilities.
+On May 12, 2015, an agreement for Sobeys to purchase certain assets and select liabilities of Co-op Atlantic's food and fuel business for \$24.5 million plus standard working capital adjustments and holdbacks was approved by Co-op Atlantic's member-owners.
+The agreement provided for the purchase of five full service grocery stores, five fuel stations (two co-located with grocery stores), other real estate assets, and other assets and select liabilities.
 On June 12, 2015, regulatory clearance was obtained from the Competition Bureau and the transaction closed effective June 21, 2015.